How to Seal an Unused Fireplace and Save Money on Heating Bills

 Air Conditioned Air Also Escapes up Your Chimney

-There are several products designed specifically as fireplace seals.
-You can purchase one that fits your needs and install it yourself.
-Or you can make one yourself.
+There are several products that you can buy that are designed specifically as fireplace seals.
+You can (1) purchase one that fits your needs and install it yourself.
+Or you can (2) make one yourself.

-The is an inflatable seal.
-It is available in many sizes so that it can fit every type of fireplace opening.
-They recommend installing it just above the damper, or in the bottom of the smoke shelf.
-Chimney Balloon
+-- (a) The Chimney Balloon is an inflatable balloon-type seal.
+It should be installed just above the damper, or in the bottom of the smoke shelf.

 If you do not want to purchase an inflatable pillow, you can make one yourself.